Ireland Visa and Passport Requirements

 Passports

-Ireland is a member of the European Union (EU) but isn't part of the Schengen Agreement, this means it allows free movements of EU nationals for up to 90 days.
-In addition, Ireland and the UK have a long-standing Common Travel Area agreement, which permits citizens of Ireland, the UK, along with the Crown Dependencies (the Isle of Man, Bailiwick of Jersey and Bailiwick of Guernsey) to live, work or study in any of the participating countries without restrictions.
+Ireland is a member of the European Union (EU) but not part of the Schengen area.
+This means that while EU nationals may enter and stay in Ireland for up to 90 days without a visa, border controls still apply.
+Ireland and the United Kingdom also maintain a long-standing Common Travel Area (CTA) agreement, which allows citizens of Ireland, the UK, and the Crown Dependencies (the Isle of Man, the Bailiwick of Jersey, and the Bailiwick of Guernsey) to live, work, study, and travel freely between these territories without immigration restrictions.

-Americans, Australians, Canadians, along with nationals not mentioned in the chart above: You must have a valid passport issued within the past ten years and with at least six months left, along with a return ticket and sufficient funds for the length of stay.
+Americans, Australians, Canadians and other non-EU nationals: You must have a valid passport issued within the past ten years and valid for at least six months beyond your intended stay, along with a return or onward ticket and sufficient funds for the duration of your visit.

 Visas

-Citizens of the following countries do not need a visa to enter Ireland if the stay is less than 90 days: All countries in the European Union, Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Belize, Bolivia, Botswana, Brazil, Brunei, Canada, Chile, Costa Rica, Dominica, El Salvador, Fiji, Grenada, Guatemala, Guyana, Honduras, Hong Kong SAR, Israel, Japan, Kiribati, Lesotho, Macau SAR, Malaysia, Maldives, Mexico, Monaco, Nauru, New Zealand, Nicaragua, Panama, Paraguay, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, Seychelles, Singapore, Solomon Islands, South Africa, South Korea, Swaziland, Taiwan, Tonga, Trinidad and Tobago, Tuvalu, United Arab Emirates, United States of America, Uruguay, Vanuatu and Vatican City.
+Citizens of the following countries do not need a visa for stays of up to 90 days: all EU/EEA countries, Andorra, Argentina, Australia, Bahamas, Barbados, Belize, Brazil, Brunei, Canada, Chile, Costa Rica, Dominica, El Salvador, Fiji, Grenada, Guatemala, Guyana, Hong Kong SAR, Israel, Japan, Macau SAR, Malaysia, Maldives, Mexico, Monaco, New Zealand, Panama, Paraguay, Singapore, South Korea, Taiwan, United States, Uruguay, Vatican City plus others in the official Irish Visa & Non-Visa Required Nationalities list.

 Types and Cost